 Milly, from our European Escapes team escaped the British weather for sunshine in Greece recently.
 Staying at some luxurious hotels and visiting the iconic Acropolis, here’s what she got up to.

 Happily leaving a cold, grey and wet London for sunnier climes, I flew with Aegean Airlines – one of the few airlines that still give you a proper meal on a short haul flight!
 Just over three hours and we touched down in Athens to take our connecting flight to Mykonos – all very easy and well sign-posted.
-Just 30 minutes in the air and we had landed in Mykonos, far more civilized than the four hour ferry journey alternative.
+Just 30 minutes in the air and we had landed in Mykonos, far more civilised than the four hour ferry journey alternative.

 A 15 minute transfer and we arrived at Mykonos Blu, what an incredible hotel!
 With stunning views across the Aegean Sea and the classic white-wash and blue theme of the island, I was in paradise.
 I was lucky enough to stay in a Cobalt Blu Villa, a duplex villa with its own private pool and large terrace looking out to sea.
 However all of the rooms at Mykonos Blu are a generous size, each with a sea-view balcony.
 The amazing bathroom products are all handmade on Grecotel’s own farm the ‘Agreco Farm’ in Crete, so they are made from all natural ingredients and smell great too.